te222uh/MySmartGreenhouse/README.md

 I use my personal Macbook Pro with MacOS/X but the same can be achieved using a PC and Windows.
 For the proof of concept, I decided to use Thonny as IDE.
-Normally I work with VS Code but after reading about Thonny I got curious and wanted to test it out.
-It has worked very well for the project so far but I will probably switch to VS Code if the project grows from a proof of concept into a full implementation.
+Normally I work with VSCode but after reading about Thonny I got curious and wanted to test it out.
+It has worked very well for the project so far but I will probably switch to VSCode if the project grows from a proof of concept into a full implementation.

 ### Installing Thonny